5th - 8th Middle School

 5th - 8th Social Studies

-Students will study ancient history including the following: Prehistoric times, Ancient societies of the Sumerians, Egyptians, Middle East, India, China, Greece, and Rome.
+Students will study ancient history including the following: early civilizations, Ancient societies of the Sumerians, Egyptians, Middle East, India, China, Greece, and Rome.

 7th grade - World Geography